 Adventure is one of the reasons I moved to Ho Chi Minh.
 Exploring the never ending list of good local food, building friendships with locals and expats, learning to drive the motorbike, adapting to the crazy way locals navigate the roads, and working for a school with an internationally-represented staff and kids of diverse culture are presenting me constant fun adventures everyday.
 HOWEVER, Saigon disappoints me when it comes to nature adventures.
 The closest thing to nature that HCMC has is a river system but you cannot actually do anything with it (although I see locals fish there sometimes).
-Oh, there are also some nice parks where you can chill… but chilling is not an adventure for me.
-This made me appreciate more my home country where I could (almost) never run out of mountains to hike nor waterfalls to jump on that are just 1-3 hours away from the central Manila.
+Oh, there are also some nice parks where you can chill… but the city is not really an adventure for me.
+Good thing I found out Chua Chan Mountain!

 Silent hill at Mount Chua Chan Mountain

 Right after I hiked the highest peak in Southern Vietnam (Black Virgin Mountain, Tay Ninh – click here for the DIY guide), I searched for the next mountain I could climb.
 I found a very few and probably outdated information about Chua Chan Mountain in Dong Nai Province, the second highest peak in Southern Vietnam at 800 MASL.
 No information about routes, if there are guides required, how much time and money to budget for the entire thing.
 But the challenge of the unknown made me even more excited to do it.
 So that Saturday, I hopped into my motorbike with 3 other friends tagging along and headed west of HCMC.
 I also posted the event in Couchsurfing as I usually do to open the hike to other joiners.
 One local from Long Khanh joined our trip.